IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  =========  =============================  =====
 Identifiers                             Header     Description
 ======================================  =========  =============================  =====
-Period      Scenario        Load level  Generator  Energy inflows by load level   MWh/h
+Period      Scenario        LoadLevel   Generator  Energy inflows by load level   MWh/h
 ==========  ==============  ==========  =========  =============================  =====

-All the generators must be defined as columns of these files.
+Not all the generators must be defined as columns of these files, only those with values different from 0.

 If you have daily energy inflows data just input the daily amount at the first hour of every day if the ESS have daily or weekly storage capacity.